cat _posts/2020-04-07-android-infection-the-new-way.md

 }

-Compile .class files into DEX, using d8:
+Compile the .class files into DEX files with d8:

 d8 --release --min-api 16 --no-desugaring InjectedApp.class --output .